 By developing a firm understanding of what you’ve got to work with and how those resources can be used, you’ll be able to forecast any potential problems before they even happen.
 That will save you a major headache later.

-If you’re managing your resources effectively, you should be able to steer clear of an overallocation of dependency of resources that will stifle your team’s productivity.
+If you’re managing your resources effectively, you should be able to steer clear of an overallocation of resources that will stifle your team’s productivity.

-Resource management ensures everybody on your team has what they need, when they need it.
-That will help keep everybody on your team happy as a clam.
+Resource management ensures everybody on your team has what they need when they need it.
+This is crucial to workplace satisfaction, especially when you have team members who are balancing multiple projects.

 Resource management also gives you a safety net in case things head south.